artm-on-rails/factotum/README.md

 with [CanCanCan][4] gem (see [Defining Abilities][6] at CanCanCan wiki).
 Authorization is performed in [`JacksController`][11], [`TradesController`][12]
 and [`ProfilesController`][13].
-Abilities are also used for hiding / disabling parts of the views (implemented in [Jack views][14], neglected in Trade views, Profile views reuse partials from the Jack views) and for further strengthening the [Strong Parameters][15] by making permitted params depend on current ability.
+Abilities are also used for hiding / disabling parts of the views (implemented in [Jacks views][14], neglected in Trades views, Profiles views reuse partials from the Jack views) and for further strengthening the [Strong Parameters][15] by making permitted params depend on current ability.

 The permissions schema is tested with [integration tests][7], to make sure that